w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 to the amount of information stored within the preimage.
 The deposit amount required for a preimage with a treasury spend transaction is around
 {{ polkadot: 41 DOT :polkadot }}{{ kusama:  1.4 KSM  :kusama }}.
 Ensure you have enough account
-balance to pay for the submission deposit and the transaction fees.
+balance to pay for this submission deposit as well as the transaction fees.

 :::